Ian-Su-093/web-programming-final/README.md

 # Web Programming Final Project

 This project is a web application built with a React frontend and a FastAPI backend, deployed using Docker and Google Cloud Run.
+The project aims to help educators create comprehensive course outlines and design course websites by uploading course materials and using AI-powered chat interfaces to generate structured content and interactive web designs.

 ## Deploy Link